mayanktripathi4u/Kubernetes/Lab-5-Minikube/About.md

 * `kubectl get deployments`
 * `kubectl get service`
 * `kubectl get pods`
 * `minikube service flask-app` to expose in the browser.
+Also will open the browser displaying and running the application.

 # Debug
 If you're running `minikube service flask-app` and the browser opens but doesn't display your app, there could be multiple reasons why the application isn't accessible or not functioning as expected.
 To debug the issue, follow these steps: